Dublin in 4 Days: The perfect itinerary

 Trinity College and the Book of Kells

 The Book of Kells and the Long Room are by far the best part of Trinity College.
-The book of Kells is an elaborately illustrated gospel book dating back to the 7th century.
-One page of the book is on display every day.
+The Book of Kells is an elaborately illustrated gospel book dating back to the 7th century.
+One page from the book is displayed every day.
 Pics are not allowed, but you can buy a calendar instead!
-The Long Room boasts over 200,00 of the oldest books in Ireland that are still available for students to read.
-Be careful with these volumes!
-Many are fragile but worth the inspection.

 National Gallery of Ireland

 Located in the heart of Dublin, this gallery was founded in 1854 and opened to the public in 1864.
-It houses over 16,300 works of art including Irish art by Jack B. Yeats, William Oren, and John Lavery.
+It houses over 16,300 works of art, including Irish art by Jack B. Yeats, William Orpen, and John Lavery.
 You can also see works by other European masters such as Caravaggio, Vermeer, Rembrandt, Goya, Monet, and Picasso.
 Admission is free and there is a bookshop and a cafe.

 Saint Patricks Cathedral

-St Patrick’s Cathedral
+St. Patrick’s Cathedral

-St Patrick’s Cathedral in Dublin is Ireland’s largest cathedral and stands as a testament to over 800 years of Irish heritage.
-The cathedral’s stunning Gothic architecture, with its soaring spires and intricate stonework, is a feast for the eyes and a photographer’s dream.
-Inside, you’ll be awed by the ornate stained glass windows, ancient monuments, and the final resting place of Jonathan Swift, the famous author of “Gulliver’s Travels” who once served as the cathedral’s dean.
+Inside, you’ll be awed by the ornate stained glass windows, ancient monuments, and the final resting place of Jonathan Swift, the famous author of “Gulliver’s Travels,” who once served as the cathedral’s dean.
 The cathedral also boasts a world-renowned choir, whose angelic voices have filled the space for centuries.

 Whiskey and Beer Tours in Dublin